bienflorencia/cdbu/content/en/post/paper-1/index.md

 +++
-title = "Biodiversidata's first manuscript" subtitle = "Multiple forms of hotspots of tetrapod biodiversity and the challenges of open-access data scarcity."
+title = "Biodiversidata's first manuscript" subtitle = "Multiple forms of hotspots of tetrapod biodiversity and the challenges of open-access data scarcity"

 date = 2020-12-16T00:00:00  # Schedule a publish date
 lastmod = 2020-12-16T00:00:00 # Date last modified